|

 have a Jeep Chereokee and, of course, will take you around locally.

 Akhram is Egyptian and can arrange for anything you like.
-Children
+Children are

-are loved and welcomed in Egypt.
+loved and welcomed in

-The custom with Egyptians is to take the whole family to all events
+The custom with Egyptians is to take the whole family to all

-down.
+them down.
 Childcare is easy to find.
 All of the hotels have activities

 for guests’ children and people from the outside can use the facilities